Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

 Network evolution over time is observed from the guarantee network.
-The topology of the network keeps changing -- some nodes are connected to the network or removed from it, some communities are connected together through the guarantee of the structural hole spanner.
-Like many other real networks, there are competitive decision making taking place in the guarantee network: when a firm lack security to obtain a loan from the bank, it may resort to a guarantee corporation or thirty party firms.
-To some extent, the new guarantors may improve the overall system rationality but also may induce unstable factor as the network becomes even more complex.
-Understanding the network dynamic helps to financial experts understand how the firms are connected together temporal.
-In this work, we use animation to visualize the evolving of guarantee network.
-Users can drag the time bar to backtrack how the network evolve over time.
-They are allowed to hover mouse cursor over the node to view the company's financial information.
-This will help the financial experts understand what has happened historically. \autoref{evolve} gives an example how a real network evolve from July 2013 to April 2014.
-Combining enterprises financial status of different time, financial experts would be able to make analysis.
+The topology of the network keeps changing: some nodes are connected to the network or removed from it; some communities are connected together through the guarantee of the structural hole spanner.
+Like many other real networks, competitive decision-making is taking place in the guarantee network: When a firm lacks the security to obtain a loan from a bank, it may resort to a guarantee corporation or third-party firms.
+To some extent, the new guarantors may improve the overall rationality of the system, but may also induce an unstable factor as the network becomes even more complex.
+Understanding the network dynamic helps financial experts to understand how the firms are connected together temporally.